A New Connective in Natural Deduction, and its Application to Quantum Computing: Harmony and excessiveness

-The property that the elimination rule provides exactly the propositions required by the introduction rules can be split in two properties that it provides no more and no less (called ``harmony'' and ``reversed harmony'' in \cite{JacintoReadSL17}).
+This property that the elimination rules provide exactly the propositions required by the introduction rules can be split into two properties, that it provides no more and no less (called ``harmony'' and ``stability'' in \cite{JacintoReadSL17}).

-We can also imagine connectives that do not verify this inversion principle, either because the elimination rule provides propositions not required by the introduction rule, or because the introduction rule requires propositions not provided by the elimination rule, or both.
-When the propositions provided by the elimination rule are not all required by the introduction rule, we call the connective {\em insufficient}.
-When the propositions provided by the elimination rule are required by the introduction rule, but some propositions required by the introduction rule are not provided by the elimination rule we call it {\em excessive}.